-This page contains limited information about the 2017 Ale Trail.
+This page contains limited information about the 2017 Ale Trail that took place earlier this year.
 For the most up to date information, visit the Reading Ale Trail Facebook Group.

 2017 Ale Trail Participating Pubs